vinay06vinay/beginner_tutorials/README.md

 ## ROS2 programming exercises - Publisher/Subscriber
-Using ROS2 Humble and Object oriented approach in C++, a simple publisher and subscriber is created which prints custom message.
+Using ROS2 Humble and Object oriented approach in C++ to achieve multiple functionalities as below
+1. Creation of simple publisher and subscriber to print custom message
+2. Modify the simple publsiher for creation of a service to perform request and response through a service

 ### Building the ROS package
 ```bash